American National Bank Building (West Palm Beach, Florida)

 The American National Bank Building (also known as the Commercial and Savings Bank or Morrison's Cafeteria) is a historic bank in West Palm Beach, Florida, United States.
-On October 8, 1997, it was added to the U.S. National Register of Historic Places.
+It was the first project in the city designed by local architectural firm Harvey and Clarke.
+The three-story Beaux Arts-style building opened at 114 South Olive Avenue in 1922 and served as a bank until 1931.
+Offices, including for the United States Department of Labor, and restaurants, such as Morrison's Cafeteria, later occupied the structure.
+On October 8, 1997, the American National Bank Building was added to the U.S. National Register of Historic Places.